Rapptz/discord.py/docs/api.rst

     Called when a :class:`Message` 's attached :class:`Poll` gets a new vote.
 Unlike :func:`on_poll_vote_add` this is called regardless of the state of the internal user and message cache.

-    This requires :attr:`Intents.message_content` to be enabled.
+    This requires :attr:`Intents.message_content` and :attr:`Intents.polls` to be enabled.

     .. versionadded:: 2.4